DianaCreates/DianaCreates/README.md

 # 🖤 Quick Info:
-Hi, I’m @DianaCreates and this space will be used for all sorts of creations.
-I will use this site to explore my thoughts but in code.
+Hi, I’m @DianaCreates, and this space will be used for all sorts of creations.
+I will use this site to explore my thoughts, but in code.
 I hope you'll enjoy it!

 # 💁🏾‍♀️ About Me:
-I’m currently a student at New Jersey Institute of Technology, majoring in Biology but soon to be in Computer Engineering.
+I’m currently a student at New Jersey Institute of Technology, majoring in Biology.
 Currently, I am using my time to learn more coding languages.
 My focus right now is on Python, IT, and AI!
-Also, interested in coding and hardware building.
+Also, interested in coding, neuroscience, and genes.

 # 🧑🏾‍💻 Coding Languages I Know:
 Python, C++, HTML & CSS, Javascript